OWASP/CheatSheetSeries/README.md

 * This [index](IndexProactiveControls.md) reference all released cheat sheets using the [OWASP Proactive Controls](https://www.owasp.org/index.php/OWASP_Proactive_Controls) project as reading source.
     * This index is manually managed in order to allow contribution along custom content.

-The official website provide a search bar (top left corner) that can be used.
+The official website provides a search bar (top left corner) that can be used.

 # Project leaders